Philippe von Wurstemberger's photo

 Preprints

-• Jentzen, A., Riekert, A., von Wurstemberger, P., Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations. [arXiv] (2023), 22 pages.
+• Jentzen, A., Riekert, A., von Wurstemberger, P., Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations. [arXiv] (2023).

-• Beneventano, P., Cheridito, P., Jentzen, A., von Wurstemberger, P., High-dimensional approximation spaces of artificial neural networks and applications to partial differential equations. [arXiv] (2020), 32 pages.
+• Beneventano, P., Cheridito, P., Jentzen, A., von Wurstemberger, P., High-dimensional approximation spaces of artificial neural networks and applications to partial differential equations. [arXiv] (2020).